nerburish/yii2-masonry-view/README.md

 ]) ?>
 ```

+The result will be like this:
 ![masonry-view-demo](https://cloud.githubusercontent.com/assets/5610788/17868085/7fc5279a-68ad-11e6-92ff-963f4781d4a8.png)

-The css used for the demo:
+Below, the css used for the demo:

 ```
 /* ---- grid ---- */